Stroke definition: what you need to know

 - weakness, numbness or paralysis of the face, arm, or leg on either or both sides of the body

-- slurred speech, difficulty speaking or understanding
+- slurred speech or difficulty understanding

 - loss of vision in one or both eyes

-- sudden, severe headache with no known cause
+- sudden, severe headache or a change in pattern of headaches with no known cause

 - loss of balance, dizziness.